Oron people: Oro Ukpabang group

-Each villages in the clan was established by children of the can father for example the villages in Ibighi, namely Uya Oron, Okuku Township, Oyuku Ibighi, Atiabang, Oyubia, Urue Ita, Oyoku Assang and Afaha Akai was founded by the first, second, third, fourth, fifth, sixth, seven and Eight sons of Ibighi.
+Each village in the clan was established by children of the clan father.
+For example, the villages in Ibighi, namely Uya Oron, Okuku Township, Oyuku Ibighi, Atiabang, Oyubia, Urue Ita, Oyoku Assang, and Afaha Akai were founded by the first, second, third, fourth, fifth, sixth, seventh, and eighth sons of Ibighi.

-In the second wave of migration the Obuoho groups arrived the Esuk Oron, after crossing the Cross River in company of the Obolo with the war god Ubuoho.
-They founded the area as being occupied, while the Obolo group move on after cutting of and taking away one of the hand of Ubuoho.
+In the second wave of migration, the Obuoho groups arrived the Esuk Oron, after crossing the Cross River in company of the Obolo with the war god Ubuoho.
+They founded the area as being occupied, while the Obolo group moved on after cutting off and taking away one of the hand of Ubuoho.
 The others were left behind and lived with the Esu groups.
-The attacked by the Portuguese slave raiders have already scattered them.
+The attacks by the Portuguese slave raiders had already scattered them.
 Families and relations moved off in search of farmlands and security.
-The fleeing Ubodung assembled together at 'Eyotong' to established their principal shrine 'Olughu Obuoho'.
-Land dispute between them and the Esu group later forced them to move inland.
+The fleeing Ubodung assembled together at 'Eyotong' to establish their principal shrine 'Olughu Obuoho'.
+Land disputes between them and the Esu group later forced them to move inland.
 The major gathering point was at 'Urue Okwong', then 'Oru Oro' (Oron present day Obot Eyo).
-Here permanent settlement was established and it was at this point the children of Ubodung spread to found new villages 'Eyulor', for example was founded by sons of 'Ekete Okpo' by name 'Ulor' who enjoy primacy at the place 'Okpe Oruko'.
-'Anai Okpo' was founded by 'Okpo'; 'Udung Okpor' by 'Ukpor', 'Udung Uwe' by 'Uwe' and so on, other villages founded by same time include 'Ekim', 'Okossi' and 'Ukuda'.
+Here, permanent settlement was established, and it was at this point the children of Ubodung spread to found new villages.
+'Eyulor', for example, was founded by sons of 'Ekete Okpo' by name 'Ulor' who enjoy primacy at the place 'Okpe Oruko'.
+'Anai Okpo' was founded by 'Okpo', 'Udung Okpor' by 'Ukpor', 'Udung Uwe' by 'Uwe', and so on.
+Other villages founded by same time include 'Ekim', 'Okossi' and 'Ukuda'.

-Tradition agree that the Okpo group and the Ubudung arrived at the same time.
-The relationship of Okpo the father of the clan is that: "He was born of an Eket mother and he spent much of his early age at Eket, which earn him the name 'Okpo Eket' as children were also named after their mother in a polygamous setting."
-He first established a settlement at Uboro Oron which was developed into village status by his grandson 'Sekung', according to tradition Okpo begot 'Bieto' who got other sons principally 'Sekung', 'Bassey', 'Okpu' and 'Sunlip'.
-Bassey, Okpu, Sunlip later moved out of Uboro Oron has the family grew bigger, they left to establish Udung Uko, Edikor, Eyo Bassey and Uboro Isong Inyang respectively.
+Tradition agrees that the Okpo group and the Ubudung arrived at the same time.
+The relationship of Okpo, the father of the clan, is that: "He was born of an Eket mother and he spent much of his early age at Eket, which earn him the name 'Okpo Eket' as children were also named after their mother in a polygamous setting."
+He first established a settlement at Uboro Oron, which was developed into village status by his grandson 'Sekung'.
+According to tradition, Okpo begot 'Bieto' who got other sons, principally 'Sekung', 'Bassey', 'Okpu', and 'Sunlip'.
+Bassey, Okpu, and Sunlip later moved out of Uboro Oron as the family grew bigger to establish Udung Uko, Edikor, Eyo Bassey, and Uboro Isong Inyang, respectively.